Ashok Gajanan Modak

-Ashok G. Modak is an Indian national born in 1940 currently residing in Mumbai.
-He did his Master of Arts (M.A.) first in Economics (1963) and later in Political Science (1967) from the University of Pune.
-He obtained his Doctorate (Ph.D.) from the Jawaharlal Nehru University, New Delhi in 1980.
-His Doctorate subject was "Soviet Economic Aid to India."
+Ashok G. Modak (1940 – 2 January 2026) was an Indian politician from Mumbai, who served as the Chancellor of Guru Ghasidas Vishwavidyalaya.
+He did his Master of Arts (M.A.) first in Economics (1963) and later in political science (1967) from the University of Pune.
+He obtained his doctorate (Ph.D.) from the Jawaharlal Nehru University, New Delhi in 1980.
+His doctorate subject was "Soviet Economic Aid to India."
 In recognition of his contribution in the field of education, the Government of India nominated him for the position of National Research Professor on 6 January 2015 for a period of five years.

-On 21st Jan 2016, Professor Lokesh Chandra, President - Indian Council for Cultural Relations (ICCR) appointed Dr. Modak as a member of the reconstituted General Assembly of ICCR for a term of three years.
+On 21 January 2016, Lokesh Chandra, president of the Indian Council for Cultural Relations (ICCR) appointed Modak as a member of the reconstituted General Assembly of ICCR for a term of three years.

 In 1963 he began his teaching career as lecturer in Economics at the Arts, Science and Commerce College at Chalisgaon in Jalgaon District in the state of Maharashtra.
-Later after serving as lecturer in Ramnarain Ruia College, Mumbai he joined as Reader in the Centre for Soviet Studies, University of Mumbai.
+Later after serving as lecturer in Ramnarain Ruia College, Mumbai he joined as reader in the Centre for Soviet Studies, University of Mumbai.
 Whilst at this juncture; in 1994 he was invited by the Bharatiya Janata Party (BJP) to be a candidate from the Graduates Constituency of the Konkan region in the state of Maharashtra.
 He won the elections in 1994 and 2000 to become a Member of the Legislative Council (MLC) of the state of Maharashtra.
 He continued in this position for 12 years till 2006.